 Unlike condoms, microbicide products are controlled by the user, not a sexual partner.
 And unlike other biomedical approaches that rely on systemic delivery of anti-HIV drugs, microbicides deliver drugs directly to the site of potential infection.

 Microbicide products could offer an additional option for people who, for various reasons, may not want to or cannot access proven methods, such as condoms or daily use of Truvada as PrEP to reduce their risk of HIV.

-Several microbicide products are in various stages of clinical evaluation, with the monthly dapivirine ring the furthest along and possibly the first product to receive regulatory approval.
-Other vaginal formulations being evaluated include three-month rings, fast-dissolving films and tablet-like inserts.
-Rectal microbicide formulations currently being developed and evaluated include gels, douches and fast-dissolving suppository-like rectal inserts
+Several microbicide products are in various stages of clinical evaluation.
+Vaginal formulations include a monthly dapivirine ring, three-month rings, fast-dissolving films and tablet-like inserts.
+Rectal microbicide formulations include gels, douches and fast-dissolving suppository-like rectal inserts.

 The MTN is led by Sharon Hillier, Ph.D., of the University of Pittsburgh and Magee-Womens Research Institute, who serves as principal investigator.
 The MTN is comprised of a Leadership and Operations Center; a Laboratory Center with expertise in immunology, virology and microbiology; and a Statistical and Data Management Center.